Post 460 -by Gautam Shah

 A building is located on a land, and both have a very complex base of market value.
-The building as an asset depreciates continuously except in relative terms (in comparison to earlier years) it may seem to have increased.
-A land is a commodity whose value is contextual.
-But as a commodity its supply never increases.
-But, factors like, facilities, laws, conversion (from one use to another), political stability and macro relevance, etc., change the availability for a while, and in a location.
+The building as an asset continuously depreciates.
+A land is a commodity whose value is contextual, but its supply never increases.
+Though, factors like, facilities, laws, conversion (from one use to another), political stability and macro relevance, etc., change the availability for a while, and in a location.

 Buildings are physically formed assets involving labour, material and technical know-how.
 The labour is non-recoverable expense to shape the materials into a built form.
 A built-form as soon as it is ready, begins to be affected by environment, usage, and technological irrelevance, and so depreciates.
 After some period it becomes advisable to construct a new on or shift to a new one.
 And a building even if it were not to cost more to construct a unit of similar functionality, it would still require new investment and time.